vime-js/vime/examples/react/README.md

-# Vime React Example
+# @vime/react-example

 This example was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and demonstrates how to load and use Vime with React via the `@vime/react` package.
 The main file to look at is `App.tsx`.